 The government had at times not been able to control land developments due to a lack of legal clarity, he said.
 He skirted specific questions about the Mam Sonando trial, saying only that legal cases should be judged in court rather than by the media.

-Land rights activists are skeptical about the titling drive, saying it smacks of electioneering and will not help those who are in disputed areas.
+Land rights activists are sceptical about the titling drive, saying it smacks of electioneering and will not help those who are in disputed areas.
 Hun Sen has approved at least 12 new land concessions since May, saying they had been decided before the suspension.